lfarnsworth/GIS_Python/Coding_Challenges/Final_Toolbox_Challenge/Toolbox_Final.md

-# Tool to Identify Marinas in close proximity to stranded species
+# Tool to Identify Rhode Island Marinas in Close Proximity to Stranded Marine Species
-## - Useful for Mystic Aquarium Rescue Volunteers
+## Useful for Mystic Aquarium Rescue Volunteers

 This toolbox takes two sets of data: Mystic Stranded Species csv file and the swmarinas shapefile.
 It converts the csv into a shapefile and adds a buffer around the stranded species- the size of the buffer and units of measurement are up to the user.